eaglenature/D3D12-Minimal-C/README.md

 # D3D12-Minimal-C

-D3D12 single C file samples for Win32
+D3D12 single C file samples for Win32.
+No dependencies.
+No build systems.
+No project files.

 ### Build